 The Sebeka School District recognizes the school as a place of learning where dress of employees and students should be attire-appropriate for a quality workplace.
 The Sebeka Public Schools encourage students to take pride in their attire at school.
 The dress and grooming of students become the concern of the school if it causes disruption of the educational program or is offensive or inappropriate to others.
 Students should dress in a manner that takes into consideration the educational environment, safety, health and welfare of others.
+A student whose outfit makes a staff member uncomfortable, may be asked to change.
 The following guidelines apply to students during regular school hours.